17 Best Beaches in Toronto: Your 2026 Beach Guide

 To access Kew-Balmy Beach by TTC, take the streetcar to Lee Ave. or the Main Street bus to Queen Street, and then walk south through Kew Gardens.
 For cars, there is a small Green P. parking lot on Lee Ave. or residential street parking.

-This is personally my favourite area of the beach.
-You have all the amenities of the beach, including the sand, swimming, and washrooms, but you will also find a large, unfenced off-leash dog park where dogs can roam and play freely, making it an ideal pet-friendly haven.
+This is the spot I come to when I want to spend a day at the beach.
+You’ll find all the amenities of the beach, including the sand, swimming, and washrooms, but you will also find a large, unfenced off-leash dog park where dogs can roam and play freely.
+This makes Silver Birch a popular spot for families looking to head to the beach with their pets.

 Finally, it is here that you will find the impressive R.H.
 Harris Filtration Plant, affectionately known as the Water Works.
 This historical landmark has been featured in many Toronto movies and makes a perfect Instagram photo spot!